nullpointer-excelsior/spring-scalable-architectures/monolith/README.md

 # 🏛️ Monolith

-This code represents a monolithic e-commerce application, specifically focusing on the checkout and purchase process.
-Here’s a breakdown of what each major component does:
+This code represents a monolithic e-commerce application, specifically designed to be **scalable** and **maintainable** through well-defined **modules** and **event-driven communication**.
+The system follows a structured approach to separate concerns while maintaining a unified deployment.
+Below is a breakdown of its major components:

 ## 📂 General Structure: